darrencauthon/subtle/README.md

 This library contains methods that seem to cut down a litle bit of the code that I write daily.

-## Installation
-Add this line to your application's Gemfile:

-    gem 'subtle'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    gem install subtle

 ## Usage

 ### Arrays to Objects